theobald-software/kb.theobald-software.github.io/content/_yunio/populating-drop-down-controls in-power-apps.md

 {: .box-tip }
 **Tip:** You can display a quick preview in the Power Apps studio by clicking **[Alt] + the drop down control**.

-#### Example 2: Populating a Dropdown Box with SAP Table Data using a Search Filter
+#### Example 2: Populating a Drop down control with SAP Table Data using a Search Filter
 The second example queries SAP table data for table MAKT (Material Decriptions).
 The search field uses a Where Clause to filter the SAP table.